 But an even better example is in Gotenks, the fusion of Trunks and Goten.
 While he gains both of their powers combined, he also happens to gain only (and I mean ONLY) their worst characteristics: Trunks' rebellion and mischievous personality, and Goten's childish and stubborn personality.
 Immediately after their first correct fusion, they rush off to face Majin Buu despite having never trained, so needless to say, they got their asses handed to them.
 Next, they fuse as Super Saiyans and Gotenks spends so much time showing off that his fusion wears off just as he's about to battle.
 Throughout his battle with Super Buu, the latter intentionally humiliates the boy at every turn, pretending to take effect only to quickly recover, and even taking out a soda at one point.
+All of Gotenks' techniques are designed solely to be flashy, and while a couple are by coincidence also legitimately dangerous most are just a complete waste of time.
 It isn't until Gotenksreveals he can go SSJ3 and finds out Buu killed both his mothers when Gotenks officially loses it and kicks some ass.
 Too bad the fusion wears off soon afterward.

 Kakashi especially.
 When he first appears he appears to be somewhat slow witted and laid back.
 Turns out he's one of the most elite ninja the village has and is known by many elite ninja outside of the village.